-In 2014, the Company recognized accretion income amounting to ₱80.7 million.
-In 2015, management assessed that the outstanding receivable from related parties as of December 31, 2014 is recoverable.
-Thus, management did not recognize further accretion income in 2015 and reclassified the unamortized portion of the excess of nominal amounts over the present values of the receivables from related parties amounting to ₱208.7 million to allowance for doubtful accounts.
+Management did not recognize further accretion income in 2015 and changed the unamortized portion of the excess of nominal amounts over the present values of the receivables from related parties amounting to P208.7 million as allowance for doubtful accounts.

 c.
-As of December 31, 2015, movements in and details of the allowance for doubtful accounts relating to receivables from related parties follow:
+Movements in and details of the allowance for doubtful accounts relating to receivables from related parties follow: